Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Results

 The reason that the apparent \textit{Y}-shift is much smaller than that in the elastic scattering is simply an averaging effect of the structural twin domains.
 As seen in the analysis of the elastic magnetic cross-section, the inelastic scattering intensities are also affected by the neutron polarization factor and interlayer correlations.
-Specifically, for the inelastic peaks around [0.5,0.5,0], the interlayer correlations reduce the intensities of the red and blue domains by $\sim20\%$.
-The neutron polarization factor has a bigger effect, resulting in essentially zero intensities for the longitudinal spin fluctuations $\Delta \vec{s}$ from the red and blue domains and essentially zero intensities for the in-plane transverse spin fluctuations of the orange and green domains.
+Specifically, for the inelastic peaks around (0.5,0.5,0), the interlayer correlations reduce the intensities of the red and blue domains by $\sim20\%$.
+The neutron polarization factor has a bigger effect, resulting in essentially zero intensities for the longitudinal spin fluctuations $\Delta \mathbf{S}$ from the red and blue domains and essentially zero intensities for the in-plane transverse spin fluctuations of the orange and green domains.
 Here, longitudinal and transverse spin fluctuation directions are with respect to the static spin direction.
 With these constraints in mind, we calculate the weighted peak position for various cases.

 We can first rule out the scenario in which the inelastic signal arises only from the magnetically ordered regions.
-In that case, the peaks have dominant contributions from the red and blue domains due to the population imbalance and therefore shift to the opposite direction (see Supplementary Fig.~5).
+In that case, the peaks have dominant contributions from the red and blue domains due to their larger stripe volume fraction and therefore shift to the opposite direction (see Supplementary Fig.~6).
 Hence, we can conclude that the inelastic scattering likely originates from the whole sample rather than just the magnetically ordered regions.
 Then we test two extreme cases: purely isotropic excitations and purely transverse excitations.
-As shown in Fig.~\ref{fig:3}(b) and its inset, the isotropic model clearly describes the data better.
+As shown in Fig.~\ref{fig:3}\textbf{c} and Supplementary Fig.~8, the isotropic model clearly describes the data better.
+If we adopt this isotropic model, the fitted intrinsic tilt angle is $3.1(9)^{\circ}$, which, within the errors, is the same as that for the static spin stripes ($3.0(2)^{\circ}$).
 The observed small positive shift is primarily caused by the slight decrease of the intensities from the red and blue domains due to the finite interlayer correlations.
-The observed difference in the peak positions for the elastic and inelastic scattering is simply a domain-averaging effect, and phase separation explains the existence of the isotropic spin excitations (see further discussions in Sec.~\ref{sec:discussion}).
+The observed difference in the peak positions for the elastic and inelastic scattering is simply a domain-averaging effect, and phase separation explains the existence of the isotropic spin excitations (see further discussions in the Discussion Section).